 We broke £100million turnover for the first time in 2011.
 South Hill Switching Station was officially opened in April 2012 and two months later our first undersea supply cable was decommissioned after 28 years’ service.
 La Collette was re-mobilised to supplement limited import capacity but at the end of the year, the French granted final permissions for Normandie 3 and we signed a £45m contract with Italians Prysmian Powerlink for the manufacture and installation of both the 100MW, 35km submarine cable and 7km Jersey land cable in February 2013.
 The following month brought the worst snow storms for a generation, damaging overhead supply cables.
 Jersey groundworks for Normandie 3 were completed in March 2014 and submarine cable was finally laid during May and June.
 The final section of the land cable was pulled through in July.

 Normandie 3 was successfully energised on 23 September and began delivering power to our network 24 hours later at 1.17pm 24 September.

 In May 2014 we were granted Planning Permission to build a new primary substation to reinforce our network serving the north, south and west of St Helier.
-Known as St Helier West, construction of the new £12m substation starts in 2015 and it is expected in service in 2016.
+Known as St Helier West.
+After extensive Civils Works, actual construction of the new £17m substation started in September 2017 and it is expected in service in 2018.